Abibubble/ms4-lead-shot-hazard/README.md

 To find the values of each key:
 * SECRET_KEY: this is a custom string set up to keep sessions secure.
 I recommend using a 'Fork Knox' level password generated by [RandomKeygen](https://randomkeygen.com/).
 * DATABASE_URL: this is temporary.
-* STRIPE_PUBLIC_KEY: on the Stripe Dashboard in the Developer's API section.
+* STRIPE_PUBLIC_KEY: on the Stripe Dashboard in the Developer's API section - Publishable key.
-* STRIPE_SECRET_KEY: on the Stripe Dashboard in the Developer's API section.
+* STRIPE_SECRET_KEY: on the Stripe Dashboard in the Developer's API section - Secret key.
-* STRIPE_WH_SECRET: in the Developer'sAPI section after creating a webhook.
+* STRIPE_WH_SECRET: in the Developer's API section after creating an endpoint for your webhook - Signing secret.
 * EMAIL_HOST_USER: your email address
 * EMAIL_HOST_PASS:
 * AWS_SECRET_ACCESS_KEY: